Dependent Dirichlet processes via thinning: Proofs of the results in Section 3

 \subsection{Proof of Proposition~\ref{prop::support}}

-We want to prove the full support of the thinned-DDP, where the full support is defined in the sense of \citet{Barrientos2012}.
-In Theorem~1, they demonstrate that a sufficient condition to have full weak support is to ensure that the process assigns positive probability to product space of particular simplices.
+We want to prove that the weak support of the thinned-DDP is $\mathcal{P}(\Theta)^G$.
+It is simple to check that $\mathcal{P}(\Theta)^G$ is a closed set with probability measure one (see the proof of Theorem~1 in \citeauthor{Barrientos2012},~\citeyear{Barrientos2012}).
+It is left to show that $\mathcal{P}(\Theta)^G$ is the smallest closed set with probability one.
+In the proof of Theorem~1, \citet{Barrientos2012} demonstrate that a general sufficient condition for this is to ensure that the process assigns positive probability to certain basic open sets of $\mathcal{P}(\Theta)^G$, which can be written as a product space of particular subsets of simplices.
 In the following, we show that such a condition holds for the thinned-DDP.

 We study the setting where we only have two groups, but the proof can be easily generalized to any $G$.
-The sufficient condition of \citet{Barrientos2012} requires that
+Specifically, the sufficient condition of \citet{Barrientos2012} (see their formula (3)) can be reformulated as